-This is a well-known species that constructs its nests from leaves held together by strands of silk woven by its larvae.
+This well-known species constructs its nests from leaves, held together by strands of silk woven by its larvae.

-The workers are an attractive orange colour and very variable in size.
+The workers are an attractive bright orange color and very variable in size.
 The smaller minim workers only measure 3 - 4 mm and these stay inside the nest taking care of the queen and brood.
-There are also many forms of minor workers, and in time as the colony grows large major workers/soldiers are produced and these do the hunting and defend the colony.
+There are also many forms of minor workers, and in time as the colony grows large major workers/soldiers are produced, and these do the hunting and defend the colony.
 The large majors can be 12 mm in size and are armed with powerful mandibles.
 They are aggressive strong ants and will vigorously attack anything they find within their territory.
-Their colour serves as a warning to predators that they are dangerous.
+Their color serves as a warning to predators that they are dangerous.

 The new queens are 20 mm and found colonies independently.
-They start their nests in a single curled leaf, and once the young colony is established, they will increase in size quickly, and within 3 - 4 years the mature nests can be the size of a football.
+They start their nests in a single curled leaf, and once the young colony is established, it will increase in size quickly, and within 3 - 4 years the mature nests can be the size of a football.
 Colonies only have a single queen and can have up to 500,000 workers.
-Mature colonies will construct several large sub nests scattered amongst all the nearby trees.
-These sub nests are used to store excess food and provide a source of quick worker recruitment when potential food is found nearby.
+Mature colonies will construct several large sub-nests scattered amongst all the nearby trees.
+These sub-nests are used to store excess food and provide a source of quick worker recruitment when potential food is found nearby.

-Their favourite food seems to be the sweet secretions from insects living on the trees, but they also vigorously hunt other insects, and larger colonies will frequently forage across the ground near the base of the trees.
+Their favorite food seems to be the sweet secretions from sap-sucking insects living on the trees, but they also vigorously hunt other insects, and larger colonies will frequently forage across the ground near the base of the trees.

-In captivity, they are best housed in a set-up that mimics their natural environment.
+In captivity, they are best housed in a setup that mimics their natural environment.
 Good results have been obtained keeping them in a tall aquarium landscaped with natural plants and several small branches.
-They will not accept the usual artificial nests that many other species are kept in.
+They will not accept the usual artificial nests in which many other species are kept.

-Summary: An attractive ant with an unusual nesting strategy.
+Summary: An attractive aggressive ant with an unusual nesting strategy.

 However, only recommended for experienced hobbyists as they are difficult to maintain in captivity and very aggressive.